Samreay/Samreay/_posts/reviews/2022-04-15-enchanter.md

 layout: review_post
 title:  "A Review of Tobias Begley's progression fantasy work 'The Enchanter'"
 short_title: "The Enchanter"
-desc: "Crafting, intelligent protagonists, school settings, it's right up my alley."
+desc: "Progression fantasy.
+Crafting, intelligent protagonists, school setting, it's right up my alley."
 long_desc: "If you enjoy intelligent protagonists and academic settings, you'll love this book.
 It starts a little slow, but its well worth sticking with."
 date: 2022-04-15
 categories: [reviews]